BIODIVERSITY HUB

 In 2020, the Threatened Species Arboretum (together with the Jose Vera Santos Memorial Herbarium) received the Gawad Tsanselor award for “Natatanging Programang Pang-Ekstensiyon” for its work in educating students, researchers, and communities about the country’s unique natural resources.

-Invertebrate Museum Curator: Jonathan A. Anticamara, Ph.D.
+Jonathan A. Anticamara, PhD (jaanticamara@up.edu.ph)

 a.
-Name/s
+Name(s)

 b.
-Name of School/Company
+Name of School or Company

 c.
-Taxa of specimens for ID (e.g. fish, mollusks, insects etc.) NOTE: For non- invertebrate and non-fish taxa (e.g. plants, mammals, etc.), check IB website for other museum services
+Taxa of specimens for ID (e.g., fish, mollusks, etc.) NOTE: For non-

 d.
 Purpose of certification/authentication